ULuIQ12/Kiraproto/README.md

-# Kira Proto
+# Kira0 Proto
-Three.js take on @kira0art's WIP to demonstrate soft shadows
+Three.js take on Kira0 (https://twitter.com/kira0art) WIP to demonstrate soft shadows

 The question was whether or not taking the project in 3D for shadows was worthwhile.
 I'd say it depend for the shadows.
 But I think it's extremely worthwhile for the rest : easy lighting, composition, realtime rendering, etc.